401d11/EmployMe/README.md

 - As a hiring manager, I want a simple layout of potential employees, so that I can find qualified candidates more efficiently.
 - As a startup looking for employees, I want a wide variety of job-seeking individuals, so that we can hire the best people.
-- As a poor Jr. software developer, I want a way to display my skills/qualifications, so that companies can reach out to me for job opportunities.
+- As a Jr. software developer, I want a way to display my skills/qualifications, so that companies can reach out to me for job opportunities.
-- As a very succesful business, I want a way to filter potential candidates, so that I don't have to look through hundreds of resumes.
+- As a very successfully business, I want a way to filter potential candidates, so that I don't have to look through hundreds of resumes.
 - As a business owner, I want a way to connect with prospecitve employees that meet my qualifications.

 ## Domain Modeling